-As Ron grew, the idea of being able to travel through time seized him.
+As Ron grew older, the idea of being able to travel through time took hold of him.
 How could it be achieved?
-The first step to achieve this would be to study theoretical physics at the university.
+The first step to achieve this would be to study theoretical physics at university.
 Ron knew that the key to achieving this was through the study of black holes and relativity.
-In his spare time, this young man elaborated theories in his mind, which he knew he could not reveal to anyone, because doing this, and reveal someone who wanted to travel in time, would make fun of him both his friends and the rest of University students.
+In his spare time, this young man elaborated theories in his mind, which he knew he could not reveal to anyone, because doing it an letting someone else to know that he wanted to travel in time, would make fun of him, his friends and the rest of University students.

 Black holes as a way to travel through time

-Professor Mallett fused his knowledge of laser cutting, with the knowledge he had about relativity and gravity, began to create extraordinary ideas.
+Professor Mallett fused his knowledge of laser cutting, with the knowledge he had about relativity and gravity and began to create extraordinary ideas.
 Mallett believed that scientist Albert Einstein described time as a fourth dimension, and predicted that time and space are connected by what scientists call space-time.
-Objects of great mass such as black holes make a great curve in space-time, but could these conditions be recreated on earth?
+High-mass objects such as black holes make a great curve in space-time, but could these conditions be recreated on earth?

 Albert Einstein and the theory of relativity inspire travel in time

-According to this theory, time is affected by speed and by gravity, although we are not able to perceive this with our senses, this affects our day to day.
-A clear example of this is seen in the satellites that are in the orbit of the earth, these being less influenced by gravity; suffering a decompensation in their clocks, which must be calibrated every so often to allow them to give their exact position.
+According to this theory, time is affected by speed and gravity, although we are not able to perceive this with our senses, this affects our our daily life.
+A clear example of this is seen in the satellites that are in Earth’s orbit, since these are less influenced by gravity; they suffer a decompensation in their clocks, which must be calibrated time to time to allow them to give their exact position.

-Another example of this occurred in laboratories that, knowing the life of some particles, accelerated up to 99.9% at the speed of light, it was shown that their life time lasted thirty more times, not aging more slowly but traveling through time.
+Another example of this occurred in laboratories that, knowing the life of some particles, accelerated up to 99.9% at the speed of light, it was shown that their life time lasted thirty times longer, not aging more slowly but traveling through time.

 Mallett mathematically proved that sending messages in time is possible

 Mallett had already worked with lasers so he knew their properties, and it was at that moment that he decided to apply relativity to lasers.
-By applying this, he imagined a machine with laser beams, and that these have the capacity to bend the space-time, to obtain the creation of a machine with the capacity to be able to travel in time.
+By applying this, he imagined a machine with laser rays, and they have the ability to bend space-time, to reach the creation of a machine with the capacity to be able to travel in time.

 It is not long before we see the first time machine in action … or does the Vatican already have it?

-The professor, who today is 71 years old, believes fervently that the creation of this machine can become a reality, although he no longer believes it is possible to save his father, which is why he has begun to raise funds for this accomplished this creation within 5 years.
+The professor, who today is 71 years old, believes fervently that the creation of this machine can become a reality, although he no longer believes it is possible to save his father.
+He began to raise funds to accomplish this creation within 5 years.

 For the construction of this machine, Professor Mallet has the support of Chandra Roy Choudrey a physicist who designed the prototype consisting of a series of rings that circulate around a glass tube.